 What is an insurance rider?

 An insurance rider, also known as an endorsement, is a policy add-on that provides additional coverage and extends the terms and conditions of your policy.
 For instance, many life insurance riders allow you to use the money from your policy before you die.
 Life insurance companies sell a variety of riders which you can use to personalize your coverage based on your needs.

 Common types of life insurance riders

 Accelerated death benefit rider

 An accelerated death benefit rider is one of the most popular life insurance riders.
 It allows the policyholder to use their death benefits if they get diagnosed with a terminal illness that could cause an early death.
 Having access to your death benefit in this situation can help cover medical bills or help you better navigate this unforeseen situation in terms of financial planning for your estate.
-Every insurance company has their own list of covered terminal illnesses, so it’s important to see what’s covered before adding this particular rider.
-Another perk of the accelerated death benefit rider is that many insurance providers offer it for free.
+Every insurance company has their own list of covered terminal illnesses, so you may want to see what’s covered before adding this particular rider.
+Another perk of the accelerated death benefit rider is that many insurance providers offer it at no additional cost.